 green flag …… or,

 b.
 Must complete one (1) lap under your own power

-during the course of the race.
+during the race.

 4. If you experience problems that night, you may borrow a car ONLY in your own class.
 Speedway management must be informed of the changes prior to the start of the race.